kriscoleman/SharpCheddar/README.md

 This project is purposely designed with the SOLID principles in mind.

 1) It is recommended to use the Dependancy Inversion principle when using your repositories, that is, you should always try to depend on the common interface instead of the concretions.
 Let your DI container handle that for you based on your registrations.
-2) However, in some situations during Testing or otherwise, there may be need to break this principle and work directly with the concretion or your underlying database provider.
-For that purpose, our conretions have been made purposely leaky.
+2) However, in some situations during (testing or otherwise), there may be need to break this principle and work directly with the concretion or your underlying database provider.
+For that purpose, our concretions have been made purposely leaky.
 It is recommended in these situations to cast the interface as your expected concretion type to use it this way.
 This should always be avoided unless there is a good reason.
 3) While using these repos may simplify your data acess, you will still want to have a great understanding of the underlying databse layers that you depend on.
 4) You should not use the repositories directly, and you shouldn't expose your underlying dataprovider or any `IQueryables`.
 Instead, you should wrap your reposotories in logic or service layers, and only return simple `IEnumrable` types from queries (arrays, ienumerables, lists)
 5) You should always check if you can use your repository before using it in your unit of work.
 You should always make your repository ready first by initializing it.
 You can check if your repository is ready by checking `IsInitialized`.